harbourlab/SparK/README.md

-# SparK - Publication quality NGS data plotting (Version 2.6.2)
+# SparK - Publication quality and pipeline integratable NGS data plotting (Version 2.6.2)

 Please cite our article in bioRxiv, a citation can be downloaded here and imported in Endnote or such: